 On successful validation of the Create Request, the Receiver shall create the requested resource.

 The Receiver shall check if the created resource is a child of a parent resource having a stateTag attribute and increment the parent's stateTag if present.

+The Receiver shall check if the created child resource leads to changes in its parent's attributes, if so then the parent's attributes shall also be updated.

 Step 003: The Receiver shall respond with mandatory parameters and may send optional parameters in Response message for CREATE operation as specified in clause 8.1.3.